Catherine Small Long: Career

 Long served in the U.S. Navy as a pharmacist's mate.

 Long became a staff assistant for Oregon senator Wayne Morse and Ohio Representative James G. Polk.

 In January 1985, Long's husband died and left a vacancy in Louisiana 8th congressional district.
 In 1985, when Long announced her candidacy, some of the wives of other U.S. representatives came into the district to campaign on her behalf.
 Long won the special election, defeating candidates including Republican Clyde C. Holloway, a nurseryman from Forest Hill in southern Rapides Parish, and then State Representative Jock Scott of Alexandria, a Democrat who later switched parties.
 In 1986, Long declined to seek a full term as congresswoman.

 In his autobiographical Peapatch Politics: The Earl Long Era in Louisiana Politics, former lieutenant governor and education superintendent William J. "Bill" Dodd, an astute observer of Louisiana politics for a half century, describes Cathy Long, who compiled a liberal voting record in Congress, as the "perfect political wife."

 Personal life

 She married Gillis William Long in 1947.
 Long had two children, George Harrison Long (born October 13, 1954) and Janis Catherine Long (born March 25, 1957).

 Death

 Long died from complications of dementia at an assisted-living facility in Chevy Chase, Maryland on November 23, 2019, at age 95.

-Five years after her death and on her 100th birthday, Long's ashes in a ceremony were interred with her husband at Alexandria National Cemetery.
+Five years after her death and on her 100th birthday, Long's ashes were interred with her husband in a ceremony at the Alexandria National Cemetery.